briancappello/flask-unchained/docs/how_it_works.rst

      - Name of the bundle.
 Defaults to the snake cased class name.
    * - folder
      - Root directory path of the bundle's package.
 Automatically determined.
-   * - root_folder
-     - Root directory path of the bundle.
-Automatically determined.
    * - template_folder
      - Root directory path of the bundle's template folder.
 By default, if there exists a folder named ``templates`` in the bundle package, it will be used, otherwise ``None``.
    * - static_folder